utdk/utdk_profile/README.md

 ];
 ```

-4. Either navigate to your local site's domain and follow the web-based installation instructions, or if you prefer to use `drush`, then `cd web/ && drush si -y`
+4. Either navigate to your local site's domain and follow the web-based installation instructions, or if you prefer to use `drush`, then `cd web/` and run the drush [site-install](https://drushcommands.com/drush-8x/core/site-install/) command; note that it is recommended to pass the `--account-mail` and `--site-mail` parameters along, with valid email addresses.
 5. You should now have a Drupal site installed, with the "UTexas" profile!